AbderrazakDerwich/MaSuperAgence/README.md

 # MaSuperAgence

 ## Introduction
-this project represents a website for the management of a real estate agency, composed of a used interface allowing consultation of the lists of existing properties and an admin interface to manage the site
+this project represents a platform for the management of a real estate agency, composed of a used interface allowing consultation of the lists of existing properties and an admin interface to manage the site

 ## Installation